 11. Natural sugars

 I get a headache when my blood sugar is low.
-Natural sugars include fruit juices, honey or maple syrup.
+Good sources of natural sugars include fruit juices, raw honey, or maple syrup.
 If nothing else, grab some peanut butter.
 It has natural sugars and protein to help keep your blood sugar even for a while.
 If you have problems with your blood sugar, you might want to try cinnamon or licorice.
 Both have been shown to help stabilize blood sugar levels.

 Headaches can be caused by too little sleep.
 Even a short nap can help.
 Try to rest in a quiet, dark place.